Sweet Escape, a platform for booking photographers, raises $6M – TechCrunch

 “We want to create a platform where people can say: ‘Hey, I want to service clients in this vertical or that vertical’ and ultimately make more money,” said Etienne.

-This new round is announced right after France-based Meero, which runs a photographer marketplace and editing tools for pros, became a unicorn thanks to a $230 million Series C deal.
+This new round was announced right after France-based Meero, which runs a photographer marketplace and editing tools for pros, became a unicorn thanks to a $230 million Series C deal.
 Soong and Etienne say their round closed before that news and that it was oversubscribed — meaning they had to, presumably politely, decline some VC offers — but still they are taking Meero’s success as another validation of their vision.

-The company has progressed to office in Jakarta (HQ), the Philippines, London and Singapore and a workforce of 109, with more plans for expansion.
-The company is eying offices in Thailand, Korea and Japan as part of an expansion to 200 staff, which will include a mixture of roles including hires to the tech team.
+The company has progressed to an office in Jakarta (HQ), the Philippines, London and Singapore and a workforce of 109, with more plans for expansion.
+The company is eyeing offices in Thailand, Korea and Japan as part of an expansion to 200 staff, which will include a mixture of roles, including hires to the tech team.

 While there is early product-market fit, the founders are aware that China and the U.S. are larger markets that may require significant investment in resources to take the business to the next level.
 That isn’t happening yet, but Etienne said that a Series B planned for the end of this year or early next year is when a decision will be made on tackling one of those “giant” markets directly.